Duke Robinson

-George "Duke" Robinson (born October 10, 1986) is a former American football guard.
-Robinson played college football for the University of Oklahoma, and was recognized as an All-American twice.
-He was selected by the Carolina Panthers in the fifth round of the 2009 NFL Draft.
+George "Duke" Robinson (born October 10, 1986) is an American former professional football player who was a guard in the National Football League (NFL).
+Robinson played college football for the Oklahoma Sooners, earning consensus All-American honors in 2007 and 2008.
+He was selected by the Carolina Panthers in the fifth round of the 2009 NFL draft.

-Early years
+Early life

 Robinson was born in Atlanta, Georgia.
 He played high school football at Washington High School in Atlanta.